SadAugust/AutoTrimps/README.md

 Step 3:

-Enjoy your Graphs!
+Enjoy your ingame version of Surky/Perky!

 - Steam

 Step 1:

-Download <a href="https://github.com/SadAugust/AutoTrimps/blob/main/modsGraphOnly.js">modsGRAPH.js</a> from this directory (right click raw and save link as...), or copy it and make your own modsGRAPH.js in a text file.
+Download <a href="https://github.com/SadAugust/AutoTrimps/blob/main/surky.user.js">mods.js</a> from this directory (right click raw and save link as...), or copy it and make your own mods.js in a text file.

 Step 2:

-Rename the file to just mods.js (Right click the file, rename, then remove GRAPH).
-Sorry but I can't have 2 mods.js named the same so Graphs Only users have to deal with it :(

-Step 3:

 Navigate to Steam\steamapps\common\Trimps and place mods.js into the folder.
 If you have other mods installed then just copy the text in AT's mods.js and place it somewhere in the mods.js file.

-Step 4:
+Step 3:

-Enjoy your Graphs!
+Enjoy your ingame version of Surky/Perky!